-- The user software initially drives the I/O pin high using the Output Compare module or a write to the associated PORT register. - The Output Compare module is configured and enabled to drive the pin low at some point in later time (OCxCON = 0x0002 or OCxCON = 0x0003).
+- The user software initially drives the I/O pin high using the output compare module or a write to the associated PORT register - The output compare module is configured and enabled to drive the pin low at some point in later time (OCxCON = 0x0002 or OCxCON = 0x0003)

-When these events occur, the Output Compare module will drive the pin low for one instruction cycle (TCY) after the module is enabled.
+When these events occur, the output compare module will drive the pin low for one instruction cycle (Tcr) after the module is enabled.

-None.
 However, the user may use a timer interrupt and write to the associated PORT register to control the pin manually.

-11. Module: ADC
+14. Module: ADC

-ADC event triggers from the INT0 pin will not wake-up the device from Sleep mode if the SMPI bits are non-zero.
+ADC event triggers from the INT0 pin will not wake-up the device from Sleep mode if the SMPIx bits are non-zero.
 This means that if the ADC is configured to generate an interrupt after a certain number of INT0 triggered conversions, the ADC conversions will not be triggered and the device will remain in Sleep.
 The ADC will perform conversions and wake-up the device only if it is configured to generate an interrupt after each INT0 triggered conversion (SMPI<3:0> = 0000).

-None.
-If ADC event trigger from the INT0 pin is required, initialize SMPI<3:0> to '0000' (interrupt on every conversion).
+If an ADC event trigger from the INT0 pin is required, initialize SMPI<3:0> to '0000' (interrupt on every conversion).